Assessment & Testing for Texas Children

 We offer assessment services for toddlers, kids, and preteens, starting from 18 months old.
-For children 18 months and older, we typically require four visits, especially if you suspect your child may be on the autism spectrum or dealing with pervasive development disorder.
-For children 6 and older as well as younger children who aren’t likely struggling with autism spectrum or pervasive development disorders, we require three visits to arrive at a diagnosis.
+For children 18 months and older, we typically require four visits, especially if you suspect your child may be on the autism spectrum.
+For children 6 and older as well as younger children who aren’t likely struggling with autism spectrum, we require three visits to arrive at a diagnosis.

 What Assessment Services are Available?

 In most cases, we will recommend a broad range of tests that help us create a full picture of your child’s abilities and challenges.
 Some of the specific diagnoses we look for include: